seamus-w/openBOS-Documentation-git/content/40_samples/40_manageDatapoints.md

     {
         new
         {
-          datapointClientId: "unique_identifier", // id of the response
+          datapointClientId: "unique_identifier", // Unique identifier by datapoint (will be find back in the response)
           identifier: new {
-            type: "protocolargumentsonly",
+            type= "protocolargumentsonly",
-            networkId: "{{bacnetNetworkId}}", // Database identifier of the network to read on
-            protocolArguments: new { // protocol arguments of the fieldbus datapoint
+            networkId= "{{bacnetNetworkId}}", // Database identifier of the network to read on protocolArguments= new { // protocol arguments of the fieldbus datapoint deviceid= 1, // BACNet device instance
-              deviceid: 1,
-              objectinstance: 1,
-              objecttype: "analog-value",
-              propertyidentifier: "present-value"
+              objectinstance= 1, // BACNet object instance
+              objecttype= "analog-value", // BACNet object Type
+              propertyidentifier= "present-value" // BACNet property Identifier
             }
           }
         }